Zhiozhio/SurfelMapping/README.md

 Click "path mode" and generate novel views as shown and instructed in _loadmap.gif_.
 Then click "Acquire Novel Images" to get new images of those views.

 ## 4. SPADE
 The work in _SPADE_ dir is forked from https://github.com/NVlabs/SPADE.
-We modified the input and some other parts. a _postprocess.py_ is also added for synthesize the GAN generated image and rendered image.
+We modified the input and some other parts. a _postprocess.py_ is also added for synthesizing final images from the GAN generated image and rendered image.
 Please go to original [SPADE](https://github.com/NVlabs/SPADE) to see the training and testing of the code.